Listen to the More Recipes About Music & Food Spotify Playlist

 Assemble according to the recipe above or however you see fit.

 1 medium carrot, shredded

 In a medium bowl, toss cabbage, carrot, and pickles together.
-In a small bowl, combine mayo, pickle juice, sugar, garlic powder, salt, and pepper and whisk until thoroughly combined.
+In a small bowl, combine vinegar, pickle juice, sugar, garlic powder, salt, and pepper and whisk until thoroughly combined.
 Pour dressing slaw mix and toss to coat.
-Place in an airtight container and let rest in refrigerator at least an hour before using.
+Place in an airtight container and let rest in refrigerator at least an hour before using it.